mozilla-spidermonkey/spidermonkey-embedding-examples/docs/Bytecodes.md

 example, `delete super.prop;` is allowed in methods, but always throws a ReferenceError.

-`msgNumber` must be one of the error codes listed in js/src/js.msg; it determines the `.message` and [[Prototype]] of the new Error object.
+`msgNumber` determines the `.message` and [[Prototype]] of the new Error object.
+It must be an error number in js/public/friend/ErrorNumbers.msg.
 The number of arguments in the error message must be 0.